SurajKande/python_packaging/README.md

    If you want to install packages from a source other than PyPI (say, if your packages are proprietary), you can do it by hosting a        simple HTTP server, running from the directory which holds those packages which need to be installed.

-   For example, if you want to install a package called MyPackage.tar.gz, and assuming this is your directory structure:
+   For example, if you want to install a package called MyPackage.tar.gz, and assuming this is your directory structure: hosting_package   #directory folder

-   archive
-   MyPackage
+   MyPackage          #folder inside the directory

-   MyPackage.tar.gz
+   MyPackage.tar.gz   # package to be shared

    Go to your command prompt and type:
    ```
-   $ cd archive
+   $ cd hosting_package
    $ python -m http.server 9000
    ```
    This runs a simple HTTP server running on port 9000 and will list all packages (like MyPackage).
 Now you can install MyPackage using    any Python package installer.
-Using pip, you would do it like:
+Using pip:
    ```
    $ pip install --extra-index-url=http://127.0.0.1:9000/ MyPackage
    ```